 A year later, on August 16, 1913, Judge Marshall Brown freed Buffington.
 In a thorough but uncommented on rebuke of the entire case, the “attaches of Marshalsea declared that he was not insane at the time of his incarceration and that he is not insane now” (Pittsburgh Gazette, August 16, 1913).

 Brooks C. Buffington died of cancer on February 27, 1919.
 He was 66 years old.
-His death certificate identified his occupation as “Retired Gent.”
+An imposter to the end, his death certificate identified his occupation as “Retired Gent.”

 Less than four months after her husband’s death, Margaret Buffington married Edward P. Stack.
 Stack had been living in the Buffington home while Buffington was at Marshalsea and was appointed by the court to be one of Buffington’s overseers when he was paroled.
 A curious note; an April 14, 1914, Pittsburgh Press story described Margaret as a “secret service operative connected with the district attorney’s office” in the investigation of the sensational Bellevue House of Mystery (also see here).